patty6339/learning-git/README.md

 # learning-git
-learning git from amigoscode on how to use git
+This repo was used to learn git from amigoscode